dreamcatcher-tech/network/Inbox/2025-05-21 1706 ui layout arrangement.md

 files
-innovations or transclusions ? napps ( installed applications and frames ) members ( shows permissions and list of members connected to the repo ) events processes settings
+innovations or transclusions ? napps ( installed applications and frames ) agents ( shows permissions and list of members connected to the repo ) events processes settings